 The X2D 100C has a built-in backside illumination (BSI) CMOS sensor, 15 stops of dynamic range, and a native ISO that goes as low as 64.
 Additionally, it boasts phase detection autofocus (PDAF) technology with 294 separate PDAF zones, which enables faster and more precise focusing.

 What Is The Difference Between Cameras That Use The Medium Format And Those That Use The Full-frame?

-Medium-format image sensors from the X System have a light-sensitive surface that is 43.8 mm by 32.9 mm, making it about 70 percent bigger than full-frame sensors.
-This results in a better resolution as well as a bigger area for the collecting of light, which produces richer details.
+Medium-format image sensors from the X System have a light-sensitive surface of 43.8 mm by 32.9 mm, making it about 70 percent bigger than full-frame sensors.
+This results in a better resolution and a more extensive area for collecting light, which produces richer details.

-When it comes to the optical architecture of the lens, medium format lenses have a bigger image circle than full-frame lenses, which allows them to give a superior optical performance.
+When it comes to the optical architecture of the lens, medium format lenses have a giant image circle than full-frame lenses, which gives them superior visual performance.